tcdi/plrust/doc/src/install-plrust.md

 After installing rust, use `exit` to log out and back in to the `postgres` account.
-This ensures your terminal is using the newy installed `rustc` installation.
+This ensures your terminal is using the newly installed `rustc` installation.

 ```bash